AceDataCloud/SunoAPI/README.md

 If you want to customize the generation of lyrics, you can input the lyrics:

-At this time, the `lyric` field can accept content similar to the following:
+At this time, the `lyric` field can accept content like the following:

 ```
 [Verse]\nSnowflakes falling all around\nGlistening white\nCovering the ground\nChildren laughing\nFull of delight\nIn this winter wonderland tonight\nSanta's sleigh\nUp in the sky\nRudolph's nose shining bright\nOh my\nHear the jingle bells\nRinging so clear\nBringing joy and holiday cheer\n[Verse 2]\nRoasting chestnuts by the fire's glow\nChristmas lights\nThey twinkle and show\nFamilies gathering with love and cheer\nSpreading warmth to everyone near